- Equipment Disposition Form

 The review process will consist of the following:

 - Review of the course outline for form only, not for content.
-Outlines must be submitted in 3-tier or greater format, see Sample 3-Tier Outline for example.
+Outlines must be submitted in 3-tier or greater format.
+Please see a sample outline here.

 - Review of the qualifications for the instructor(s).
 Requires resumes or CV.
 Bios are not acceptable.